 Understanding Placemaking & Going Beyond the Definition

 You probably already are a placemaker and didn’t even realize it.
-It’s about the work that you’re leading that is building a vibrant community.
+It’s about the work you’re leading that is building a vibrant community.

 Most of our day-to-day work at Patronicity is centered on supporting projects and project creators that promote placemaking within their communities.